yaraslav/Setting_of_D-Link_switches/Dlink and Dante AVoIP devices.md

 ### Important Dante Information for Network Administrators

+In this case it uses ANI-series "Dante" devices.

 **Addressing Dante Devices**

 Dante devices use DHCP for addressing when available or will auto-assign an IP address in the 169.254.0.0/16 range on the primary